wufujie2000/MVC5.Template/README.md

 MVC.Template
 ============

-MVC project template with default functionality
+MVC5 project template.

+This template is currently in development, use it at your own risk.